nhjjr/cbptools/docs/source/getting_started/validation.rst

 Some fields have custom rules that only apply to that particular field.
 As of the current version, these rules are:

-:(custom) bandpass: This applies to the `parameters:connectivity:bandpass.band` field and checks whether the high-pass
-    value is smaller than the low-pass value.

 :(custom) voxel dimensions: This applies to the voxel_dimensions field for up- and downsampling and checks whether
     the field has exactly 1 or 3 values.
 In the case of 1 value, it will be used for all 3 dimensions.

+:(custom) bandpass: This applies to the :green:`parameters:connectivity:bandpass:band` field and checks whether the
+    high-pass value is smaller than the low-pass value.

-:(custom) repetition-time: This applies to the `parameters:connectivity:bandpass.tr` field and warns if the value is
+:(custom) repetition-time: This applies to the :green:`parameters:connectivity:bandpass:tr` field and warns if the
-    larger than 100.
+    value is larger than 100.
 Since repetition time is specified in seconds, a value larger than 100 is likely to be a mistake.
-    This triggers only a warning, however, and may be ignored if the value is not a mistake.
+This triggers only a warning, however, and may safely be ignored if the value is not a mistake.

 :(custom) agglomerative linkage: When using agglomerative clustering, if linkage is set to 'ward' then this rule checks
     whether distance is set to 'euclidean', as ward linkage requires euclidean distance.

-:(custom) has sessions: Checks whether the input data fields contain the '{session}' wildcard if sessions are defined.
+:(custom) has sessions: Checks whether the input data fields contain the `{session}` wildcard if sessions are defined.
     If no sessions are used, then the wildcard should not be present.

-:(custom) space match: When `data:masks:space` is set to 'native', then this rule checks if all masks used are
+:(custom) space match: When :green:`data:masks:space` is set to 'native', then this rule checks if all masks used are
-    subject specific (i.e., contain the '{participant_id}' wildcard).
+    subject specific (i.e., contain the `{participant_id}` wildcard).
 It furthermore checks if the target mask field is defined, because that mask also has to be subject specific.

 :(custom) benchmarking: If benchmarking is to be performed, the `psutil` package must be installed.
 This rule checks if